derhansen/sf_event_mgt/Documentation/Configuration/Plugin/Index.rst

          List

    :Description:
-         Restrict events to be shown be one or more category
+         Restrict events to be shown by one or more category

    :Key:
          category

+ - :Property:
+         Location

+   :View:
+         List

+   :Description:
+         Restrict events to be shown by one location

+   :Key:
+         location

  - :Property:
          Record storage page